 Julie Gillis is an artist, storyteller, and activist focused on social justice and community who produces events that merge artistic expression and cultural change.
 A proud co-founder of BedPost Confessions, Texas’ singular storytelling event on sexuality, Julie has also helped produce 14/48 Austin, The World’s Quickest Theater Festival and was the producer of Ladies Are Funny Festival for six years.
 Julie has presented at SXSW Interactive, TEDx Great Hills, MomentumCon, HATCH, The Woodhull Sexual Freedom Alliance, and Testify, as well as hosting numerous events in Texas and beyond.
 More at Julie's website.

 Mia Martina is a writer, podcaster, and ex-New Yorker whose sex kitten days are chronicled in her memoir A Year of Sex: tales from New York City's erotic underground.
 She has presented at conferences about podcasting, sexuality, and feminism and moderated the topic "Sex on the Web - The Sabotage of Relationships?" at SXSW Interactive.
 Mia loves getting feedback about people taking bold steps in their sexuality, whatever that means for them.
 Her ubiquitous feminist lens serves her in raising two young boys in Texas.
 More at Mia's website.

-Sadie Smythe is a writer, author of the memoir Open All the Way, an advocate for sexual freedom, owner of the mobile bartending company Drink Slingers and mother of a teenager.
+Sadie Smythe is a writer, author of the memoir Open All the Way, an advocate for sexual freedom, owner of the event bartending company Drink Slingers and mother of a teenager.
 Sadie holds degree in psychology, speaks on the subject of sober sex, and consults with couples in open relationships.
 She is a fierce advocate for people designing relationships that are right for them, irrespective of what others’ expectations are.
-More at Sadie's website.